Frequently Asked Questions

 The D.C.
-Bar sends out annual registration statements by first-class mail each May in advance of its upcoming fiscal year, which begins July 1.
+Bar sends out License Renewal Forms by first-class mail each May in advance of its upcoming fiscal year, which begins July 1.
 Each registration statement includes the amount of annual dues the member must remit.

 How can I pay my dues?

-Payment may be submitted by check using the business reply envelope included or by credit card (Visa, MasterCard, American Express).
-Members may also pay online.
-When paying online, members may also update their member profiles, join a section, and contribute to the D.C.
+Payment may be submitted online, over the phone, or by mail.
+We accept checks and all major credit cards: Visa, MasterCard, American Express, and Discover.
+We do not accept cash.
+When submitting payment, members may also update their member profiles, join a Section, and/or contribute to the D.C.
 Bar Pro Bono Program.

 What happens if my dues are unpaid by July 15?

-Members whose dues are unpaid by July 15 are sent a final registration statement by first-class mail that includes the amount of dues and late fee to be paid along with instructions.
-For 2014–2015, payments must be postmarked by September 30 to avoid automatic suspension from membership.
-Individuals suspended for nonpayment of dues and/or late fee shall not be entitled to practice law in the District of Columbia during the period of such suspension.
+Members whose dues are unpaid by July 15 are sent a license renewal statement by first-class mail that includes the amount of dues and late fee to be paid along with instructions.
+Payments must be postmarked by September 30 to avoid automatic suspension of membership.
+Individuals administratively suspended for nonpayment of dues and/or late fee shall not be entitled to practice law in the District of Columbia during the period of such suspension.